MLIR

 Assembly Format Fallback

 In the case where a dialect does not define a method for encoding the attribute or type, the textual assembly format of that attribute or type is used as a fallback.
-For example, a type of !bytecode.type would be encoded as the null terminated string “!bytecode.type”.
-This ensures that every attribute and type may be encoded, even if the owning dialect has not yet opted in to a more efficient serialization.
+For example, a type !bytecode.type<42> would be encoded as the null terminated string “!bytecode.type<42>”.
+This ensures that every attribute and type can be encoded, even if the owning dialect has not yet opted in to a more efficient serialization.

 TODO: We shouldn’t redundantly encode the dialect name here, we should use a reference to the parent dialect instead.